vuo/vuo/node/vuo.layer/descriptions/vuo.layer.render.window.md

 Displays a window containing a composite image.

-When the composition starts or this node is added to a running composition, it pops up a window that contains a graphics area.
+When the composition starts or this node is added to a running composition, it displays a window that contains a graphics area.
 The window provides a menu option to toggle between windowed and full-screen mode.

    - `layers` — The layers that make up the composite image.
-The layers are placed on top of each other in the order listed, with the first layer on the bottom and the last layer on the top.
+The layers are placed in the order listed, with the first layer in back and the last layer in front.
+   - `windowProperties` — A list of properties that affect the appearance of the window or the way the user can interact with it.
+The properties are applied to the window in order from first to last in the list.
+Each property remains in effect until this port receives some other property that overrides it.
    - `showedWindow` — When the window is displayed, fires an event with a reference to the window.
 It can be sent to user interaction nodes (such as `Receive Mouse Clicks`) to limit their scope to this window.
-   - `requestedFrame` — When the display is ready for the next frame, fires an event with the time at which the frame will be rendered.
+   - `requestedFrame` — When the display is ready for the next frame, fires an event with the time at which the frame will be rendered, measured in seconds since the composition started.
    - `renderedLayers` — The layers, transformed to their positions in the composite image.